Brand Identity

 Our agency began with an in-depth analysis of the Witten market and its various consumer segments.
 As I was part of the project from its inception, my role was heavily strategic.
 I focused on translating our market research into a cohesive and highly distinctive visual direction.

 The name "Reviera" was established, a clever play on the local “Revier” (Ruhr region) and the relaxation of the “Riviera.”
 With this foundation, I developed several "look and feel" directions.
 The primary goal was to move beyond a simple logo and instead create a collection of Distinctive Brand Assets.
-This ensures the pool is easily and quickly identified by the public across various touchpoints.
+This ensures that the brand is easily and quickly identified by the public across various touchpoints.
 I experimented with typography and shapes that felt organic rather than industrial, ensuring the brand felt approachable and lively.
+I presented this in the form of stylescapes very early on in the process, thereby guiding the client and simultaneously them feel part of a collaborative process.

 The solution